dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

   * bool, True

 ## Compiler
-  A **compiler** converts the code you write into a format that your computer can understand.After you write C# and build it, the C# compiler (called Roslyn) will analyze your code to check for any errors.
+A **compiler** converts the code you write into a format that your computer can understand.
+After you write C# and build it, the C# compiler (called Roslyn) will analyze your code to check for any errors.

 ---